William Temple Franklin

-William Temple Franklin Jr, known as Temple Franklin, (February 22, 1760, in London – May 25, 1823, in Paris) was an American diplomat and real estate speculator.
-He is best known for his involvement with the American diplomatic mission in France during the American Revolutionary War.
+William Temple Franklin, known as Temple Franklin, (February 22, 1760 – May 25, 1823) was an American diplomat and real estate speculator who is best known for his involvement with the American diplomatic mission in France during the American Revolutionary War.
 Beginning at the age of 16, he served as secretary to his grandfather Benjamin Franklin, who negotiated and agreed to the Franco-American Alliance.

 The younger Franklin was also secretary for the American delegation that negotiated United States independence at the Treaty of Paris in 1783.
 He returned to Philadelphia with his grandfather afterward.
 Finding his prospects limited in the United States, he later returned to Europe, where he lived mostly in France.

 Early life and education

-William Temple Franklin, called Temple, was born in 1760, the illegitimate (and only) son of William Franklin, notably illegitimate as well, who sired him while a law student in London.
+William Temple Franklin, called Temple, was born in 1760, the extramarital (and only) son of William Franklin, notably an extramarital son as well, who fathered him while a law student in London.
 His mother is unknown, and the infant was placed in foster care.
-His father William was the illegitimate but acknowledged son of Benjamin Franklin, one of the Founding Fathers of the United States, and raised in his household.
-William Temple Franklin's middle name is said to have been derived from his having been conceived while his father was studying at the Middle Temple.
+His father William was the extramarital but acknowledged son of Benjamin Franklin, one of the Founding Fathers of the United States, and raised in his household.
+While there is some speculation that William Temple Franklin's middle name was derived from the fact that he was conceived while his father was studying at the Middle Temple, that seems highly unlikely and uncharacteristically idiosyncratic.
+Temple was, in fact, born more than a year after his father completed his legal studies and was called to the bar.
+The more likely answer, in keeping with both 18th-century naming conventions and the political and social connections of both William and Benjamin Franklin, is that Temple was named for Richard Grenville-Temple, 2nd Earl Temple, an ally of the Franklins and a senior member of the British governing ministry when Temple was born.

-Later in 1762, William married "respectably", to Elizabeth Downes in London, the daughter of a wealthy Barbados planter.
+Later in 1762, William married Elizabeth Downes in London, the daughter of a wealthy Barbados planter.
 After passing the bar, he returned to North America, but he continued to pay for the upkeep and later education of Temple.

-In 1763, with the aid of his father Benjamin Franklin, William Franklin was appointed as the last colonial governor of New Jersey and went to North America.
+In 1763, with the aid of his father, Benjamin Franklin, William Franklin was appointed as the last colonial governor of New Jersey and went to North America.
 He left Temple in foster care.
 William's position as a Loyalist later put him at odds with his father, and they broke permanently over it.
-William Franklin was imprisoned during the Revolution and afterward forced into exile in Britain.
+William Franklin was imprisoned during the Revolution and was forced into exile in Britain.

-Benjamin Franklin learned of his grandson Temple (his only grandson through the male line) while on an extended mission in London, when the boy was about four.
-He became fond of the young boy, but at first did not tell him of his full identity.
-He eventually took over custody, returning with the youth to the United States in 1775, and acknowledging their blood relation.
-A widower by then, Franklin raised the boy in his household.
+Benjamin Franklin learned of his grandson Temple (his only grandson through the male line) on an extended mission in London, when the boy was about four.
+He became fond of the young boy but at first did not tell him of his full identity.
+He eventually took over custody, returned with the youth to the United Colonies in 1775, and acknowledged their blood relation.
+Now a widower, Franklin raised the boy in his household.